 Hamas releases video of Israeli hostages in Gaza demanding Netanyahu agree to prisoner swap

-The Palestinian militant group Hamas, facing the mounting fury of the Israeli military's ground and air attacks, released a short video clip Monday showing three of the more than 220 hostages itmseized during its bloody October 7 terror rampage in southern Israel.
+The Palestinian militant group Hamas, facing the mounting fury of the Israeli military's ground and air attacks, released a short video clip Monday showing three of the more than 230 hostages Israel says the group seized during its bloody Oct.
+7 terror rampage.
 Sitting between two others, all apparently among those held in the Gaza Strip by Hamas, one of the three women issues an impassioned message directly to Israeli Prime Minister Benjamin Netanyahu, deriding him for failing to prevent Hamas' attack and for failing to secure the release of the captives.

-There are no other people visible during the video clip, and it is not clear how willingly the one woman who speaks gave her remarks, or whether the hostages were under any duress.
+There are no other people visible during the video clip, and it is not clear how willingly the one woman who speaks gave her remarks, or how much of her statement might have been dictated by Hamas.

-Aloni refers to "a mistake" that Israel's leaders made on October 2, five days before Hamas stormed across southern Israel, killing some 1,400 people and kidnapping over 200 others according to Israeli officials, including soldiers and civilians from infants to the elderly.
+Aloni refers to "a mistake" that Israel's leaders made on Oct.
+7, the day Hamas militants stormed across southern Israel, killing some 1,400 people and kidnapping over 200 others according to Israeli officials, including soldiers and civilians from infants to the elderly.

 "No one came.
 No one was watching over us," Aloni says, without clarifying what mistake she's referring to.

-Note: EDITOR'S NOTE: A previous reference in this article that said Aloni had spoken of a "mistake" made on Oct.
-2 has been corrected to reflect that she referred to Oct.
-7, the date of the Hamas terror attack.